DrWatt/Softcompexam/HowTo.md

 root[0] .L DTTree.C
 root[1] DTTree m
 ```
-Finally let's call the method Loop() which will create the .csv file with our data inside:
+Finally let's call the method Loop() which will create the .csv file with our data:
 ```bash
 root[2] m.Loop()
 ```